wujunyi792/swagger-generate/thrift-gen-http-swagger/README.md

 1. Interface request fields need to be associated with a certain type of HTTP parameter and parameter name using annotations.
 Fields without annotations will not be processed.
 2. Generate the `parameters` and `requestBody` of the `operation` in Swagger according to the request `message` in the `method`.
 3. If the HTTP request uses the `GET`, `HEAD`, or `DELETE` methods, the `api.body` annotation in the `request` definition is invalid, and only `api.query`, `api.path`, `api.cookie`, `api.header` are valid.
+4. The RPC method request only supports `struct` and empty types.

 #### Annotation Explanation